Redesigning Filter Logic & Product Discovery for a Grocery E-Commerce Platform

 Competitive Analysis

-The process continues with the competitive and visual analysis of the most popular grocery and GM US and EU.
-We were searching for opportunities where our Platform and our designs could stand out and provide the best user and customer experience.
+The process continued with a competitive and visual analysis of over 50 major grocery and general merchandise e-commerce platforms across the US and EU.
+The goal: spot opportunities where our platform could stand out and deliver a superior user experience.

 Interviews & Test Flow